 Given its small size when unfolded, it should be little surprise that this scooter folds down quite small.
 It easily fits inside most vehicles and is simple to lift in and out of the car.

-What we liked: This scooter doesn’t skimp on the wheels, which are made fully from durable rubber.
+What makes it stand out?
+This scooter doesn’t skimp on the wheels, which are made fully from durable rubber.
 Although it only moves at 4.5 mph, this scooter is capable of taking on inclines up to a 15% grade.

 Now that you know more about our eight favorite folding mobility scooters, how do you choose the one that’s right for you?
 Getting the best scooter for your needs is critical to your comfort and health, not to mention your ease of getting around to the places you want to go.
 In our buying guide, we’ll cover everything you need to know about how to choose the best foldable mobility scooter.